litprog/litprog/lit/23a_writing_style.md

 `y` as opposed to `y`'s `x`. `x` of `y` doesn't involve quotes (which is especially good when , it sounds more punchy and is therefore clearer.

+#### Hedging is Giving in to Bullies

+Assume good faith on the part of the reader.
+A reader who does not have good faith, will disregard your attempts to hedge against their criticisms.
+In the meantime you and all of your readers suffer through endless pleading to not be misunderstood.

 ### Single Source of Truth